siddharthk6-tech/phrase-nginx-task/README.md

 cd nginx-iac-task-ecs
 ansible-playbook deploy-ecs.yml

+### HTTPS Support

+Both EC2 and ECS approaches support HTTPS using an ACM certificate.

+Steps to enable HTTPS:

+1.Update variables.tf with your ACM certificate ARN.
+2.Uncomment the HTTPS listener in alb.tf (and optionally comment out the HTTP listener if you want all traffic to use HTTPS).
+Optional: Enable HTTP → HTTPS redirection in alb.tf if you want all HTTP requests automatically redirected to HTTPS.
+Once enabled, the ALB will serve traffic securely, and the /phrase endpoint can be tested over HTTPS.

 ### Summary

 EC2 Approach → Launches EC2 instances inside an ASG, installs NGINX, and attaches them behind an ALB.